Karol Kot: Crimes

 Kot's public crimes occurred in two separate sprees.
-On 21 September 1964, Kot attacked Helene Velgen (48), who he stabbed in church.
+On 21 September 1964, Kot attacked Helene Velgen (48), whom he stabbed in church.
 He drove the knife into her back, from behind, when she knelt down to pray; however, Velgen survived this attack.
 The second attempted murder occurred shortly after, on 23 September, when Kot spotted Franciszka Lewendowska (78) leaving a tram.
 He followed her and stabbed her in the back while on the stairs to her apartment.
 This attack was also unsuccessful, and both victims reported seeing a young male attacker.
 Six days later, on 29 September, he stabbed Maria Plichta (86) from behind, after he spotted her near a church and followed her to Jana Street.
 She died the next day, but not before Kot visited the hospital and inquired about the victim.

 After a lull of seventeen months, the attacks began to occur again.
 On 13 February 1966, in an overkill, Kot fatally stabbed an 11-year-old boy, Leszek Całek, near Kościuszko Mound, where a toboggan contest for children was being held.
 On 14 April 1966, he attacked an 8-year-old girl named 'Małgosia'.
 Kot went to a tenement on Jana III Sobieskiego Street and assaulted her when she came downstairs to collect letters from the mailbox.
 He grabbed her and dealt eight stab wounds to the stomach, chest and back.
 The girl managed to return home, and was taken to the hospital where the doctors managed to save her life.
 Four days later, Kot returned to the scene, enquiring about the victim's name from her mother.

 During the break between attacks, Kot tried to poison random people.
 He bought some arsenic and went to Przy Błoniach, a bar, where he took a bottle of vinegar from the counter.
 When certain that nobody was looking, he laced it with arsenic, hoping that somebody would later use it and be poisoned.
-He often left bottles of beer or soda poisoned with arsenic out in the open in popular places, but nobody ever drank them.
+He often left bottles of beer or soda pop poisoned with arsenic out in the open in popular places, but nobody ever drank them.
 He once poured a large quantity of arsenic into a schoolmate's drink, but the boy noticed a suspicious smell and refused to drink it.
 During the trial, expert witnesses stated that the amount of arsenic used by Kot was sufficient to kill anybody who would drink the beverage.
 During this time, he also plotted four other murders, all without success, as well as initiating several unsuccessful acts of arson.